beacn-on-linux/beacn-ucm-profiles/README.md

 ## Notes:
-The Beacn Studio comes with three profiles, 'Basic', 'Dual' and 'Quad'.
+The Beacn Studio comes with three profiles, 'Basic', 'Link'.

-The basic profile contains just the headphones and microphone, the dual profile also contains support for two of the Link channels, and the Quad profile contains all four Link channels.
+The basic profile contains just the headphones and microphone, and the 'Link' profile contains all the PC2 Link Channels.
 This is so if you're not using them, you can disable them easily.